Bug report #9835

 In "snapping options" I have ticked "avoid intersection" for that layer.

 I click the "add feature" tool, then left-click several times to trace around the desired area.
 When I right-click, QGIS crashes.

 I've tried running in a terminal and receive the following error:

 ERROR 1: TopologyException: found non-noded intersection between LINESTRING (149.031 -35.6627, 149.029 -35.6639) and LINESTRING (149.027 -35.6684, 149.032 -35.66) at 149.03040196127108 -35.662914069844454 QGIS died on signal 11Could not attach to process.
 If your uid matches the uid of the target process, check the setting of /proc/sys/kernel/yama/ptrace_scope, or try again as the root user.
 For more details, see /etc/sysctl.d/10-ptrace.conf ptrace: Operation not permitted.
 No thread selected No stack. gdb returned 0 Aborted (core dumped)

 I have attached the layer file I'm trying to edit.

-#1 Updated by Oliver Story over 5 years ago
+#1 Updated by Oliver Story about 6 years ago